Royal Rumble (2010)

-The 2010 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the 23rd annual Royal Rumble and took place on January 31, 2010, at the Philips Arena in Atlanta, Georgia, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 2010 event, the winner received their choice to challenge for either Raw's WWE Championship, SmackDown's World Heavyweight Championship, or the ECW Championship at WrestleMania XXVI—this was the last Royal Rumble in which the ECW Championship was an option as the ECW brand was disbanded in February, also deactivating the title, thus also being WWE's last PPV to include the ECW brand.
+The 2010 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+It was the 23rd annual Royal Rumble event and took place on January 31, 2010, at the Philips Arena in Atlanta, Georgia.
+This was the second Royal Rumble at this venue, after 2002.

+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a world championship match at WrestleMania.
+For the 2010 event, the winner received their choice to challenge for either Raw's WWE Championship, SmackDown's World Heavyweight Championship, or the ECW Championship at WrestleMania XXVI.

 Six professional wrestling matches were featured on the event's supercard, a scheduling of more than one main event.
 The main event was the 2010 Royal Rumble match, which featured wrestlers from all three brands.
-SmackDown's Edge, the twenty-ninth entrant, won the match by last eliminating Raw's John Cena, the nineteenth entrant.
+SmackDown's Edge, the 29th entrant, won the match by last eliminating Raw's John Cena, the 19th entrant.
 The primary match on the Raw brand was for the WWE Championship between reigning champion Sheamus and Randy Orton, which Sheamus won by disqualification.
-The primary match on the SmackDown brand was between The Undertaker and Rey Mysterio for the World Heavyweight Championship, which The Undertaker won to retain the championship.
+The primary match on the SmackDown brand was between The Undertaker and Rey Mysterio for the World Heavyweight Championship, which The Undertaker won to retain.
 The featured match on the ECW brand was between Christian and Ezekiel Jackson for the ECW Championship, which Christian won to retain.

+This was the last Royal Rumble event in which the ECW Championship was an option for the Royal Rumble match winner as the ECW brand was disbanded in February, deactivating the title along with it, thus also being WWE's last PPV event to include ECW in any capacity.
+It was also the final Royal Rumble held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final Royal Rumble held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship.